Abu Sadat Mohammad Sayem: Career

 Sayem was also elected to the local board of the State Bank of Pakistan.
 He was appointed judge in the Dhaka High Court on 3 July 1962.
 He served in the Commission of Enquiry for finding out the causes of exodus and eviction of the members of the minority community in 1967.
-In 1970 he was appointed to the Delimitation Commission responsible for the delimitation of parliamentary constituencies.
+In 1970, he was appointed to the Delimitation Commission responsible for the delimitation of parliamentary constituencies.
 He was appointed to the Election Commission.

-In 1971, Bangladesh became an independent country following the Bangladesh Liberation war.
-On 12 January 1972, Sayem was made the Chief Justice of Bangladesh High Court.
-On 17 December 1972, he was made the Chief Justice of Bangladesh following the creation of Bangladesh Supreme Court.
+In 1971, Bangladesh became an independent country following the Bangladesh War of Independence.
+On 12 January 1972, Sayem was made the chief justice of the Bangladesh High Court.
+On 17 December 1972, he was made the chief justice of Bangladesh following the creation of Bangladesh Supreme Court.
 He gave the verdict on the important Berubari Case concerning the exchange of enclaves between Bangladesh and India.